Why study in the Faculty of Education?

 This unit facilitates understandings of particular societies and their transition in the Classical World by focusing attention on selected periods, aspects and individuals in ancient Greece, Rome and the Near East.
 Such understandings encourage questioning of established interpretations and knowledge and provides a basis for further intensive study of the period.

 Pre-service English language teachers require a solid foundational understanding of the nature, complexity and diversity of language; of the ways in which it is acquired and learned and how it is used to perform a range of cognitive, social, cultural and personal functions.
 These understandings about language and literacy development are related to a broad range of teaching contexts, both local and international.
-This unit will enable you in the initial year of your course progression to gain insight into various aspects of language that impact on teaching and learning in schools.
+This unit will enable you to gain insight into various aspects of language that impact on teaching and learning in schools.
 The unit will develop your awareness of the nature, function and development of language and literacy and the role each plays in the constitution of social and cultural processes and practices, with particular reference to the role of language in classroom contexts.
 It aims also to extend your understanding of the dynamic, changing nature of 'English' and of other languages in the current global context.